Daleray1231/Password_Generator/README.md

 - Select your desired password length.
 - Choose whether to include UPPERCASE letters, lowercase letters, numbers, and special characters.

+## Tech Used
+- HTML
+- CSS
+- JavaScript

 ## Installation
 No installation is required.
 Simply visit the website to use the password generator.